ropensci/ruODK/README.md

 Out of scope:

 -   To wrap “management” API endpoints.
 ODK Central is a [VueJS/NodeJS application](https://github.com/getodk/central-frontend/) which provides a comprehensive graphical user interface for the management of users, roles, permissions, projects, and forms.
 -   To provide extensive data visualisation.
 We show only minimal examples of data visualisation and presentation, mainly to illustrate the example data.
-Once the data is in your hands as tidy tibbles… urODK\!
+Once the data is in your hands as tidy tibbles… urODK!

 ## A quick preview